 Myanmar is a very conservative and traditionalist country.
-Ok, I know younger generation is different, and more open to modern ideals, but majority of the country is still quite conservative.
-Majority of people, even among urban young generation are still conservative about tradition and custom compared to youths of neighbouring countries.
+Ok, I know the younger generation is different and more open to modern ideas, but the majority of the country is still quite conservative.
+The majority of people, even among the urban young generation are still conservative about tradition and custom compared to youths of neighboring countries.
 In addition, there is a Burmese culture of looking down on people who are not conformed to the traditional customs and traditional ways of life.
-(Ok, it may not be the culture only dominant in Myanmar, but believe me, you might be looked down for acting different from the crowd in Myanmar).
-Many young Myanmar ladies may feel uncomfortable when a foreigner talk to them in an intimate way, especially in public.
+(Ok, it may not be the culture only dominant in Myanmar, but believe me, you might be looked down on for acting differently from the crowd in Myanmar).
+Many young Myanmar ladies may feel uncomfortable when a foreigner talks to them in an intimate way, especially in public.
 Something normal in Western culture may seem inappropriate in Myanmar.
-You need to know how to address and talk to young ladies in Myanmar if you do not want to offend the locals, or don’t want your lady friend to be looked down by others.
+You need to know how to address and talk to young ladies in Myanmar if you do not want to offend the locals, or don’t want your lady friend to be looked down on by others.

 When you talk to a lady, address her as “Nyi Ma” if she is younger, and “A-Ma” if she is older.
-If you use her name, put “Ma” in front of her name for younger ladies, and “Daw” in front of her name if she is older.
+If you use her name, add “Ma” in front of her name for younger ladies, and “Daw” in front of her name if she is older.
 Also, use “Daw” if she is a government official or a senior staff in your company.
-It show respect to the lady by using a proper honourifics when addressing them.
+It shows respect to the lady by using proper honorifics when addressing them.
 You will be regarded highly in their eyes as well as in the eyes of the public.

 When talking, show appropriate respect appropriate to their age and social standing.
-In Myanmar, women are given as much respect as men, and it is their social standing, and not gender that determines their position in the society.
+In Myanmar, women are given as much respect as men, and it is their social standing and not gender that determines their position in society.
 Wives of government officials should also be given appropriate respect, sometimes even more respect than their husbands.
-Many women in Myanmar also holds high ranking positions in the government.
-Under no circumstances should you say any words that is disrespectful to women in general.
+Many women in Myanmar also hold high-ranking positions in the government.
+Under no circumstances should you say any words that are disrespectful to women in general.

 If you just mind these, you would be OK in Myanmar when communicating with ladies.
 Don’t forget that even young ladies deserve respect.